melo4yxa77796/melo4yxa77796/README.md

 - 📫 How to reach me: melo4yxa77796@gmail.com

 Skills:
-team collaborator
+team collaborator,
-adaptive to learning
+adaptive to learning,
-resistant to stress
+resistant to stress,